gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi took it from her flipped through the pages.
 His eyebrows went up.  "'Oh, Sieur Artan, the sun will burn out before I give my heart to any man but you.'
-Erileine, I would never have guessed your tastes were so...purple."
+Erileine, I would never have guessed your tastes were so…purple."

 Erileine felt her ears burning.
 "It's for my maere and sister," she mumbled.
 "I thought I could read it to them.
 For practice."

-"*La*, yes, well..."
-Razi turned another page.
+"*La*, yes, well…" Razi turned another page.
 His eyebrows went up even higher.
 "You may want to read it through yourself before you do so for them.
-Some of the vocabulary is rather...advanced."
+Some of the vocabulary is rather…advanced."

 Erileine slipped out of the infirmary and hurried along the corridor.
 None of the clerks and guards he passed took any notice of him.